Outcomes Measurement and Evaluation Capacity Building Project

 About the Project

-The Federation is undertaking a project designed to build the evaluation capacity of selected Victorian CLCs and create a shared outcomes measurement framework for the entire Victorian CLC sector.
-The project is generously funded through Victoria Legal Aid’s Innovation and Transformation Grants Program.
+The Federation undertook a project designed to build the evaluation capacity of selected Victorian CLCs and create a shared outcomes measurement framework for the entire Victorian CLC sector.
+The project was funded through Victoria Legal Aid’s Innovation and Transformation Grants Program.

 - To collaboratively build a sector-wide outcomes measurement framework that is endorsed by the Victorian CLC Sector as representative of the key outcomes it aims to achieve through its activities and service delivery.